sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 EndReadRight:
 ```

+Think of `EndReadRight` as the label we'll just straight to if the button wasn't pressed.

-To perform an `and` operation, and branch straight to `EndReadRight` if the right button _wasn't_ pressed, we do the following:
+To perform an `and` operation, we do the following:

 ```asm
 ReadRight: